Exploiting Distribution Constraints for Scalable and Efficient Image Retrieval

 We now verify if the results of Gaussian assumptions also hold for real datasets.
 Fig. \ref{fig:theory_simspace} shows the distribution of cosine similarities of the reference set feature vectors on the Pittsburgh30k dataset \citep{pittsdataset}.
 We compute cosine similarities between all pairs of feature vectors in the reference set and plot the probability mass function (PMF) with and without \spacename\ for two models: the off-the-shelf foundation model Dino (Fig. \ref{fig:thoery_simspace_dino}) and the SOTA dataset-specific model Cosplace \citep{cosplace} (Fig. \ref{fig:theory_simspace_cosplace}).
 Cosplace, which excels at retrieval, exhibits a PMF with significantly less variance compared to Dino, as seen in the blue curves in Fig. \ref{fig:thoery_simspace_dino} and \ref{fig:theory_simspace_cosplace}.
 The lower variance indicates more discriminative feature vectors, which aligns with the findings from Eq. \ref{eq:cos_power} that smaller variance enhances discriminative power and retrieval performance.
 Applying \spacename\ reduces the variance in both models (orange curves), with a more pronounced shift in Dino than in Cosplace.
 This suggests that \spacename\ benefits the off-the-shelf foundation model more ($10\%$) than the dataset-specific model ($2\%$), as reflected in the retrieval performance plot in Fig. \ref{fig:theory_simspace_cosplace_vs_dino}.
 Thus, the remainder of this work focuses on off-the-shelf foundation models.

 We have mathematically and empirically demonstrated that the discriminative power of the retrieval task is maximized when the variance of the cosine similarity distribution is minimized.
 Next, we will prove that the constraints introduced on the latent space in Sec. \ref{sec:method_vapca} indeed minimize this variance.
-Let $Z$ be the latent space distribution of \spacename.
-By applying constraints in Eq. \ref{eq:loss_cov} and Eq. \ref{eq:loss_mean}, the distribution $Z$ has a zero mean, $\mu = 0$, and a diagonal covariance matrix $\Sigma \in \mathbb{R}^{d \times d}$, with eigenvalues $\lambda_i = \sigma_i^2$, where $\sigma_i^2$ is the variance of the individual dimensions of $Z$.
-Given two vectors $X$ and $Y$ drawn from $Z$, \textit{i.e.}, $X, Y \sim Z$, the cosine similarity between $X$ and $Y$ is:
+Let $p(z)$ be the distribution of \spacename, i.e., $z \sim p(z)$.
+By applying constraints in Eq. \ref{eq:loss_cov} and Eq. \ref{eq:loss_mean}, the $p(z)$ has a zero mean, $\mu = 0$, and a diagonal covariance matrix $\Sigma \in \mathbb{R}^{d \times d}$, with eigenvalues $\lambda_i = \sigma_i^2$, where $\sigma_i^2$ is the variance of the individual dimensions of $z$.
+Given two vectors $X$ and $Y$, $X, Y \sim p(z)$, the cosine similarity between $X$ and $Y$ is: